-- C. For each location selected under procedure 5A above, obtain the entity's nonpayroll disbursement transaction population (excluding cards and travel reimbursements) and obtain management's representation that the population is complete.
+- To the Board of Directors of Louisiana Achievement Charter Academies, Inc. and the Louisiana Legislative Auditor - C. For each location selected under procedure 5A above, obtain the entity's nonpayroll disbursement transaction population (excluding cards and travel reimbursements) and obtain management's representation that the population is complete.
 Randomly, using a random number generator tool, select five disbursements for each location, obtain supporting documentation for each transaction, and perform the following: - i.
 Observe whether the disbursement matched the related original itemized invoice and supporting documentation indicates deliverables included on the invoice were received by the entity. - ii.
-Observe whether the disbursement documentation included evidence (e.g., initial/date, electronic logging) of segregation of duties tested under procedure 5B, as applicable. - D. Using the entity's main operating account and the month selected in procedure 3A, randomly select five non-payroll-related electronic disbursements (or all electronic disbursements if less than five) and observe that each electronic disbursement was (a) approved by only those persons authorized to disburse funds (e.g., sign checks) per the entity's policy and (b) approved by the required number of authorized signers per the entity's policy.
+Observe whether the disbursement documentation included evidence (e.g., initial/date, electronic logging) of segregation of duties tested under procedure 5B, as applicable. - D. Using the entity's main operating account and the month selected in Bank Reconciliations procedure 3A, randomly, using random number generator tool, select five non-payroll-related electronic disbursements (or all electronic disbursements if less than five) and observe that each electronic disbursement was (a) approved by only those persons authorized to disburse funds (e.g., sign checks) per the entity's policy and (b) approved by the required number of authorized signers per the entity's policy.
 Note: If no electronic payments were made from the main operating account during the month selected, the practitioner should select an alternative month and/or account for testing that does include electronic disbursements.

-6. Credit Cards/Debit Cards/Fuel Cards/P-Cards
+6. Credit Cards/Debit Cards/Fuel Cards/Purchase Cards (Cards)

-- A. Obtain from management a listing of all active credit cards, bank debit cards, fuel cards, and P-cards (cards) for the fiscal period, including the card numbers and the names of the persons who maintained possession of the cards.
+- A. Obtain from management a listing of all active credit cards, bank debit cards, fuel cards, and purchase cards (cards) for the fiscal period, including the card numbers and the names of the persons who maintained possession of the cards.
 Obtain management's representation that the listing is complete. - B. Using the listing prepared by management, randomly, using a random number generator tool, select five cards (or all cards if less than five) that were used during the fiscal period.
-Randomly, using a random number generator tool, select one monthly statement or combined statement for each card (for a debit card, randomly select one monthly bank statement), obtain supporting documentation, and perform the following: - i.
-Observe whether there is evidence that the monthly statement or combined statement and supporting documentation (e.g., original receipts for credit/debit card purchases, exception reports for excessive fuel card usage) were reviewed and approved, in writing (or electronically approved), by someone other than the authorized card holder.
-Note: Requiring such approval may constrain the legal authority of certain public officials (e.g., mayor of a Lawrason Act municipality); these instances should not be reported. - ii.
+Randomly, using a random number generator tool, select one monthly statement or combined statement for each card (for a debit card, randomly, using random number generator tool, select one monthly bank statement), obtain supporting documentation, and perform the following: - i.
+Observe whether there is evidence that the monthly statement or combined statement and supporting documentation (e.g., original receipts for credit/debit card purchases, exception reports for excessive fuel card usage) were reviewed and approved, in writing (or electronically approved), by someone other than the authorized card holder (those instances requiring such approval that may constrain the legal authority of certain public officials, such as the mayor of a Lawrason Act municipality, should not be reported). - ii.
 Observe that finance charges and late fees were not assessed on the selected statements. - C. Using the monthly statements or combined statements selected under procedure 6B above, excluding fuel cards, randomly, using a random number generator tool, select 10 transactions (or all transactions if less than 10) from each statement and obtain supporting documentation for the transactions (i.e., each card should have 10 transactions subject to testing).
 For each transaction, observe it is supported by (1) an original itemized receipt that identifies precisely what was purchased, (2) written documentation of the business/public purpose, and (3) documentation of the individuals participating in meals (for meal charges only).
 For missing receipts, the practitioner should describe the nature of the transaction and note whether management had a compensating control to address missing receipts, such as a missing receipt statement that is subject to increased scrutiny.